 The writing-related things on my list are normal.
 Just part of the process.
 So, I'm not complaining.
 No one has dropped the ball or has been too lax about anything.
 They are working on multiple projects for different authors, not just me.
 I'm just impatient.
 The last item on the list, simply by nature of the process, takes a long time, too, although it's frustrating.
 But I had a revelation today: I need to be waiting on something even more important than the things on my list.
 The words of Jesus in John 14:30 reveal the thing I should anticipate most anxiously.
 "And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also."
 It's so easy to forget, or take for granted, or push to the back of our minds, the promise of Christ's return.
 But the expectation of His second-coming is fundamental to our faith.
 We are waiting.
 Not just waiting, but in a constant state of waiting, watching, and working, as we continue to live and enjoy the life He has given us.
 I'm in a season of waiting now.
 But that's where I should live!
 Expectant!
 When I stop and put things into perspective, the nearer-every-day reality of my blessed hope as a believer should make me more patient when it comes to all the other, lesser expectations in this life season.
 I'm thankful that, as with Jesus' return, God controls the times and the seasons.
 Everything works out for good, no matter my perceptions of "on time", "quickly", "slowly", or "delay".
 I need to trust God's timing every second of my life, even when I have to wait longer than I'd like for a book layout, a life-changing situation, or a pizza buffet.
 And may we all wait together anxiously for His coming. |

 About the BlogThank you for visiting my blog.
 I share devotional articles and musings about life, parenting, and the writing journey, as well as important news about my books.
 I hope you find something of interest here!
-Categories
+Click below to sign up for my email newsletter, which includes links to my latest blog posts.
+Thank you!

 All